Are You Unemployed?

 page.
 Forecast-Chart.com is forecasting that National Unemployment Rates will

-suggests that US unemployment for the 12 months ending April, 2014 could
+suggests that US unemployment for the 12 months ending September, 2020

 economic indicators may be found by clicking the Economic Forecast link at the